UNINETTSigma2/documentation/code_development/guides/sycl_usm.md

 on the device, and thus avoid the costly data migration.

 The `memcpy` that we do _before_ the main work loop in our example could be left unchanged.
-This single function call should have no noticable impact on the performance since the data is already located on the host after the initialization.
+This single function call should have no noticeable impact on the performance since the data is already located on the host after the initialization.
 We will still submit also this `memcpy` operation to the `sycl::queue` for execution on the device since it will serve as a preporatory step of migrating the data to device memory _in advance_ of the upcoming kernel execution.